 Increasing rates means the Fed thinks the economy’s doing well enough to handle higher borrowing costs.
-When things don’t look so hot, the Fed can lower rates to encourage people to borrow, spend, and invest...which can boost the economy.
-Since COVID-19 has some serious economic side effects, the Fed lowered rates to essentially zero in March 2020.
+When things don’t look so hot, the Fed can lower rates to encourage people to borrow, spend, and invest...which can help boost the economy.
+Since COVID-19 had some serious economic side effects, the Fed lowered rates to essentially zero in March 2020.
 And Powell and co. say they'll likely keep rates low for the rest of the year.
 But may start raising rates as early as next year – sooner than they previously said.

 Here’s what that could mean for your wallet.

 Buying when interest rates are low can make that dream less expensive.
 The fed funds rate isn’t directly tied to mortgages, but it can influence them.

 Right now, mortgage rates are at historic lows.
 Compare rates from multiple lenders.

 Refinancing to a lower interest rate could get you a cheaper mortgage payment.

 Swapping out your old home loan for a new one may mean paying closing costs again.
 Do some HW to make sure you’ll save more than you spend.

 When the federal funds rate goes down, the interest on variable-rate cards can, too.

 That makes it less expensive – and easier – to pay off your balance.

-Not-so-great news: when rates are low, banks may pay you less to keep money in savings.
+Not-so-great news: when rates are low, banks may pay you less to keep money in your savings account.

-If you’re shopping for a new savings account, look at online banks.
+If you’re shopping for a new place to park your money, compare rates at online banks.
 They usually pay a little more than old-school options.